Whenever we see wrongdoing committed in the name of Islam, we hear the cliché: “This is not real Islam!”

 “It is for sure that; you will be put to a hard test in the matters of your possessions and lives, and you will frequently hear discomforting words from those who were granted the Book before you and from those who interpose others between themselves and God.
 If you persevere by refraining from doing wrong (you will succeed in the test).
 Yet, this is a matter of strong determination.”
 (Al-e Imran 3:186)

-In the case of blasphemy, all we need to do is observing the commandments in God’s verses in a determined manner.
+In the case of blasphemy, all we need to do is observe the commandments in God’s verses in a determined manner.
 Please read the writing below for further details:

 HOW SHOULD MARRIAGE BE ACCORDING TO THE QURAN?